juicedata/juicefs/docs/en/guide/mount_at_boot.md

 ---
-sidebar_label: How to mount JuiceFS automatically at boot
+sidebar_label: Mount JuiceFS at Boot Time
 sidebar_position: 2
-slug: /how_to_mount_at_boot
+slug: /mount_juicefs_at_boot_time
 ---

-# Mount JuiceFS at Boot
+# Mount JuiceFS at Boot Time

 This is a guide about how to mount JuiceFS automatically at boot.